-We don't support multiple data repos for the same wallet.
-Instead we assume an iOS and Android app comprise the same features of the same wallet and therefore only a single instance of matrix.json should exist.
-In this case the matrix.json data file can be configured to contain Github references to both projects' repos too.
+No. We don't support multiple data repos for the same wallet.
+Instead a single matrix.json file can contain all required data for multiple wallets.
+We assume an iOS and Android app for example comprise the same (or very similar) features of the same "wallet" and therefore only a single instance of matrix.json should exist.
+In this case the matrix.json data file can also be configured to contain Github references to both projects' repos too.

 - You have developers!

 - No admin login required, which is a reduced attack vector, and less hassle for vendors